Best Back Exercises for Women

 Advanced bodybuilders recognize the importance of including both types of pulling and may even train the different types of pulling on different days as part of a split routine to truly maximize their backs.
-If you’re curious about how that might work, check out Back Muscle Building Tips by super-ripped bodybuilder Julian Brown who transformed his back in an astounding manner.

 Weight Training Splits for the Best Back Exercises for Women

 While we’re on the topic of weight training splits, let’s discuss the best way to work back exercises into your strength training routine.
 A weight training split just means exercising different muscle groups on different days to allow you to work out up to 6 days a week while allowing each muscle group enough time to recover.

 Back exercises can be done as part of a full-body workout, on their own day in your split routine, or they can be combined with a couple different muscle groups.
 If you’re new to weight training, there’s no real need to think too much about splits.
 Stick with full-body workouts for six months before considering the best split routine.

 If you’re more experienced at lifting, consider the following split routine strategies for your back workouts: Biceps/Back or Chest/Back.